Parylene: History

 A more efficient route was found in 1965 by William F. Gorham at Union Carbide.
-He deposited parylene films by the thermal decomposition of [2.2] paracyclophane at temperatures exceeding 550 °C and in vacuum below 1 Torr.
+He deposited parylene films by the thermal decomposition of [2.2]paracyclophane at temperatures exceeding 550 °C and in vacuum below 1 Torr.
 This process did not require a solvent and resulted in chemically resistant films free from pinholes.
 Union Carbide commercialized a parylene coating system in 1965.

 Union Carbide went on to undertake research into the synthesis of numerous parylene precursors, including parylene AF-4, throughout the 1960s into the early 1970s.
 Union Carbide purchased NovaTran (a parylene coater) in 1984 and combined it with other electronic chemical coating businesses to form the Specialty Coating Systems division.
 The division was sold to Cookson Electronics in 1994.

 There are parylene coating service companies located around the world, but there is limited commercial availability of parylene.
 The [2.2]paracyclophane precursors can be purchased for parylene N, C, D, AF-4 and VT-4.
 Parylene services are provided for N, C, AF-4, VT-4 and E (copolymer of N and E).

 Varieties

 Parylene N

-Parylene N is the un-substituted polymer obtained by polymerization of the para-xylylene intermediate.
+Parylene N is the un-substituted polymer obtained by polymerization of the para-xylene intermediate.

 Chlorinated parylenes

 Derivatives of parylene can be obtained by replacing hydrogen atoms on the phenyl ring or the aliphatic bridge by other functional groups.
-The most common of these variants is parylene C which has one hydrogen atom in the aryl ring replaced by chlorine.
+The most common of these variants is parylene C, which has one hydrogen atom in the aryl ring replaced by chlorine.
 Another common variant is parylene D, with two such substitutions on the ring.

 Parylene C is the most used variety, due to its low cost of its precursor and to the balance of its properties as dielectric and moisture barrier properties and ease of deposition.
 A major disadvantage for many applications is its insolubility in any solvent at room temperature, which prevents removal of the coating when the part has to be re-worked.